ericmjl/essays-on-data-science/docs/software-skills/index.md

 At some point, though, there is a high probability that you will end up writing code that someone else has to read and use.
+That _someone else_ is usually your future self but also teammates that may need to cover for you when you're out.
+(This applies especially if you're on a data science team.)
 The time invested in making the code read well _now_, even on code that does not have to be read by others, will reduce the learning curve pain